BenjaminJonahZhang/scapi/doc/source/communication.rst

 The :java:ref:`SSLSocketCommunicationSetup` constructor also receive the password of the keyStore and trustStore where the certificates are placed.
 This is needed for accessing the party's own private key.
 Also, there are constructors that get the key store and trust store files' names if the user does not want to use the default files.

 The :java:ref:`QueueCommunicationSetup` constructor also receives the JMS factory and destroyer as parameters.
-We implement a derived classes that uses the ActiveMQ implementation of JMS, called :java:ref:`ActiveMQCommunicationSetup` (for plain communication) and :java:ref:`SSLActiveMQCommunicationSetup` (for SSL communication).
+We implement derived classes that uses the ActiveMQ implementation of JMS, called :java:ref:`ActiveMQCommunicationSetup` (for plain communication) and :java:ref:`SSLActiveMQCommunicationSetup` (for SSL communication).
 The constructors of these classes receive the parties' data and the ActiveMQ broker's URL and create both the factory and the ``DestroyDestinationUtil``.
-Thus, the user can use this class instead of dealing with the factory and destroyer construction.
-Thus, instead of using ``QueueCommunicationSetup`` described above, one can call:
+Thus, the user can use this class instead of dealing with the factory and destroyer construction, i.e. instead of using ``QueueCommunicationSetup`` described above, one can call:

 .. java:method:: public void ActiveMQCommunicationSetup(String url, PartyData me, PartyData party)
     :outertype: ActiveMQCommunicationSetup